apache/metron/metron-streaming/Metron-EnrichmentAdapters/readme.md

 ```

 ###Hosts Adapter
 The hosts adapter is designed to enrich message format with the static host information that can be read from a standard text file.
 This adapter is intended for use with a network crawling script that can identify all customer assets and place them in a text file.
 For example, this script would identify all workstations, printers, appliantces, etc.  Then if any of these assets are seen in the telemetry messages flowing through the adapter this enrichment would fire and the relevant known information about a host would be attached.
 We are currently working on porting this adapter to work with HBase, but this work is not ready yet.
-The known hosts file is located under the /etc/whitelists config directory of OpenSOC.
+The known hosts file is located under the /etc/whitelists config directory of Metron.

 The signature of the hosts adapter is as follows: